openvcloud/kubernetes/docs/setup.md

 ssh-add ~/.ssh/id_rsa
 ```

-Make sure that this SSH key is associated with your user account on your Git server where you created the data and config repositories.
+Make sure that this SSH key is associated with your user account on the Git server where you created the 0-robot data and config repositories.

 Get the internal IP address of your host into an environment variable:
 ```bash